danrot/master-thesis/04_discussion.md

 maybe performant way, it should still be easily possible to replace this implementation.
-Therefore the entire Jackalope library should be built more like a plugin architecture, which could probably not be implemented without a big breaks in backwards compatibility.
+Therefore the entire Jackalope library should be built more like a plugin architecture, which could probably not be implemented without a big break in backwards compatibility.

 ## Setting protected properties